Comparison of symbolic regression algorithms in Star/galaxy/quasar separation: Results and Analysis

 Misclassifications are nearly absent at $z \approx 0$ (stellar locus) but become prominent between $z \approx 0.8$ and $z \approx 1.5$, where the analytic form struggles to separate overlapping galaxy–QSO populations.

 \paragraph*{Threshold Robustness and Model Stability}

 The robustness of the discovered decision manifold is illustrated through the Kappa sensitivity landscape in Figure \ref{fig:f10}.

 A broad high-value plateau is visible across a wide range of $t_1$ and $t_2$ combinations, indicating that $s(z)$ is not overly sensitive to minor threshold perturbations.
-The optimized thresholds remain consistent across folds:
+The optimized thresholds remain \rthis{highly} consistent across \rthis{the calibration} folds:

 \paragraph*{Recall Profiles and Physical Transition Dynamics}